q3769/conottle/README.md

 Both builder parameters are optional:

-- `singleClientMaxConcurrency` is the maximum concurrency at which one single client's tasks can execute.
+- `maxConcurrencyPerClient` is the maximum concurrency at which one single client's tasks can execute.
 If omitted or set to a non-positive integer, then the default is the larger between 16 and `Runtime.getRuntime().availableProcessors()`.
-- `concurrentClientMaxTotal` is the maximum number of clients that can be serviced in parallel.
+- `maxTotalClientsInParallel` is the maximum number of clients that can be serviced in parallel.
 If omitted or set to a non-positive integer, then the default is the larger between 16 and `Runtime.getRuntime().availableProcessors()`.